 Importers and exporters should also consider the overall cost of transportation, keeping the “hidden costs” such as terminal charges, insurance premiums and finance charges in mind.

 Transport modes differ in reliability and regularity.
 Your decision on which mode of transport to use will be influenced by the urgency and speed by which you would like your goods to be delivered.
 Land, ocean and air transport are usually affected by bad weather such as heavy rains, snow, fog and storms which may cause delays.

 Safety and security of goods in transit also influence which mode of transport to use.
-Land transport may be preferred to railway transport because your losses are generally less.
-Water transport exposes the goods to the perils of sea; hence from a safety point of view, sea transport is the most risky.
+Land transport by truck may be preferred to railway transport because your losses are generally less.
+Water transport exposes the goods to the perils of the sea; hence from a safety point of view, sea transport is the most risky.
 Also, to protect the goods in transit, certain types of packaging are recommended, which might influence costs.
 Goods may also require special facilities such as refrigeration or special security measures that need to be taken into consideration.

 4).
 Characteristics of goods

 The size and weight of goods also play a role in deciding which mode of transport to use.
 Land and air transport cater mainly for light and small shipments while rail- and sea transport cater for heavy shipments.
-Deciding which mode of transport to use will also be dependent on how dangerous, fragile or of high value the products are.
+Choosing a mode of transport to use will also be dependent on how dangerous, fragile or of high value the products are.
 Air and land transport are usually the best option to use for breakable products of high value.